-Students must also take an additional two 300-level or above courses (6 credit hours) in the following prefixes: AMST, HIST, IR, and PLSC.
-Students may also substitute one upper-level course approved by the minor's Program Lead from the following prefix designations: ECON, PHIL, and SBSA.
+Students must also take two 300-level or above courses (6 credit hours) in the following prefixes: AMST, HIST, IR, and PLSC.
+Students may substitute one upper-level course approved by the minor's Program Lead from the following prefix designations: ECON, PHIL, and SBSA.

 The internship is a practicum course that explores International Relations through a variety of work experiences, both governmental and non-governmental.
 Students are expected to perform work for academic credit and submit, as part of their course requirements, written evaluative reports based on their experiences under the guidance of faculty of the Department of IR, as well as an oral presentation at the end of the internship.
-Students with a general average of at least "C" at the beginning of the senior year may petition the department for internship approval.
+Students with a cumulative GPA of 2.00 in the major at the beginning of the senior year may petition the department for internship approval.